glennklockwood/limelead/content/pages/hpc-howtos/nvidia-jetson-nano.md

 and the [`overlay2` directory cannot be relocated to NFS][1] due to its dependence on xattr support.

-It sounds like [relocating the entire docker data directory][2] to an external SSD is perfectly possible by editing `/etc/docker/daemon.json`.
+[Relocating the entire docker data directory][2] to an external SSD should be perfectly possible by editing `/etc/docker/daemon.json`.

 [1]: https://stackoverflow.com/questions/54214613/error-creating-overlay-mount-to-a-nfs-mount
 [2]: https://forums.docker.com/t/store-images-in-non-default-locations/77882